Learning Plan for Quick Mastery

 }

-Dijkstra's shortest path algorithm is a classic graph theory algorithm that you need to master.
-It is essentially an improved binary tree BFS algorithm.
-You can save the template for quick use in written exams.
+Dijkstra's shortest path algorithm is also a classic and you should know it.
+It is an improved version of binary tree BFS.
+Save the template to use quickly in coding.

 Dijkstra Algorithm Template (Pseudocode)